contagon/handbook/handbook/32-repentance-and-membership-councils.md

 	3. Involvement with child pornography as outlined in [38.6.6]
 	4. Plural marriage
 	5. Adult sexual predatory behavior
-	6. Transgender—actions to transition to the opposite of a person’s biological sex at birth (see [38.6.23])
-	7. Embezzling Church funds or stealing Church property (see [32.6.3.3])
+	6. Embezzling Church funds or stealing Church property (see [32.6.3.3])
-	8. Church welfare abuse
+	7. Church welfare abuse
-	9. Threatening behavior (such as sexual, violent, or financial) or conduct that harms the Church
+	8. Threatening behavior (such as sexual, violent, or financial) or conduct that harms the Church
 2. The bishop and stake president submit written notification that the person:

-	1. Has admitted to or has been convicted of a crime involving one of the actions listed above.
+	1. Has admitted to one of the actions listed above.
+	2. Has been convicted of a crime involving one of the actions listed above.
-	2. Has been found liable in a civil action of fraud or other illegal acts involving one of the actions listed above.
+	3. Has been found liable in a civil action of fraud or other illegal acts involving one of the actions listed above.
+3. Because some priesthood ordinances are based on gender, the bishop and stake president submit a request to annotate the record of someone who has intentionally transitioned away from his or her biological sex at birth (see [38.6.23]).

 When a bishop receives an annotated membership record, he follows the instructions in the annotation.